The Mind, Body and Soul of Healthcare’s Consumer-Centric Transformation

 In today’s environment, patients are increasingly becoming “e-consumers” and that is a good thing.
-Despite its name, the e-consumer is not a technology term.
+Despite its name, e-consumer is not a technical term.
 The concept of the “e-patient,” was coined in the 1990s by the late Tom Ferguson, M.D., an American physician who advocated for increasing the role of the patient in managing their own healthcare.
 E-patients, he says, are empowered, engaged, equipped and enabled.
 While the concept of the e-patient is limited to direct interactions with healthcare organizations, we have expanded and evolved it into the e-consumer.
 Read more here.

 If healthcare organizations are to serve the e-consumer and engage, empower, equip and enable them, they too will need to make a shift by putting the consumer at the center of all they do.

 - Being consumer-first even when it conflicts with being physician-first.

 Neither is an easy task, and both demand a change in both organization and culture for most healthcare organizations.

 Our colleague Tony Fross writes about the “mind, body and soul” of digital transformation, but this model is also relevant for the consumer-centric healthcare transformation (digital or otherwise).
 In this Prophet model, an organization first determines what it wants its DNA to be – its purpose, its brand proposition and/or its strategic plan to win.
 Next, it goes to work on the “mind” (its talent, capabilities, and skills), the “body” (governance, process and tools) and the “soul” (its values, behaviors and rituals).